Follow along: IG @birectifier

 To ensure a standard of 1,000 to 1,200 parts of Ethers in this flavoured rum, an acidity of 2½ to 3% must be attained in the liquor as sent to the still.

 [A rule of thumb may be that each percentage point of acid is a point of ethanol that is not produced.
-When you go from percentage points to percentages a decline of 6% ethanol to 5% is almost a 20% change.]
+When you go from percentage points to percentages a decline of 6% ethanol to 5% is almost a 20% change.
+Some of these may be distilled as low as 3% ABV.]

 The Ethers are then concentrated in the first runnings, while the low wines are distilled separately and yield about 30% of the rum crop as low-wines rum.
 This latter product usually sells at a little less than an ordinary common clean rum and always has a faint taint of fusel oils.
 It is thus evident that this process is most wasteful and unless a high price is obtainable for “liquor rum” the proceeds may be even less satisfactory than the manufacture of common rum.

-[My understanding is that this sort of inferior “queen’s share” kind of rum made from the low wines stopped being a thing around this era.]
+[My understanding is that this sort of inferior “queen’s share” kind of rum made from the low wines stopped being a thing around this era.
+This also implies that high ester rums also truncated and may just be the front half of the spirit.]

 The control of acidity is a point hitherto entirely neglected by the makers of German rum.
 Every worker in a Jamaica distillery should use a Burette and a standard solution of alkali adjusted so that each unit on the burette run into 10 units of the liquor will equal 1 lb. of acid per 100 gallons.
 Phenol Phthalein is used as an indicator.